How can I get involved in E2P?

 What is the timeframe of E2P?

 E2P was initiated in 2021 and is funded until the end of the 2024 fiscal year.
-Tools and supports will be available for heart failure (launched in late 2022) anxiety disorders and major depression in adults (spring 2023), and type 2 diabetes (summer 2023).
-Once launched, E2P partners will expand uptake of the use cases across the province.
+Tools and supports are available for heart failure (launched in late 2022) anxiety disorders and depression in adults (launched spring 2023) with prediabetes and type 2 diabetes to follow in summer 2023.

 How were topics chosen?

-Four priority areas emerged – heart failure, anxiety disorders, major depression and prediabetes/type 2 diabetes – and were confirmed by the E2P steering committee.
+Four priority areas emerged – heart failure, anxiety disorders, depression and prediabetes and type 2 diabetes – and were confirmed by the E2P steering committee.

 How is E2P addressing health equity?